Chronology

 Receives honorary doctorate in humanities from OSU.

 Designs second shopping bag, produced by Dayton Hudson Department Store Company, to celebrate the inauguration of the Minneapolis Sculpture Garden in cooperation with the Walker Art Center and the Minneapolis Park and Recreation Board.
-The bag features Brushstrokes on a field of Plus and Minus imagery.
+The bag features Brushstrokes on a weave pattern background, known from his Plus and Minus imagery.

 1989